Developing mobility solutions for communities

 Eurovia CS is among the leaders in road and rail works.
 Its main competitors are Skanska, Metrostav and Strabag.

-n Canada, Eurovia is one of the major players in road infrastructure works in Quebec, Alberta and British Columbia through subsidiaries Eurovia Québec Construction, Carmacks and BA Blacktop.
-Eurovia strengthened its position in rail works in the region by acquiring Rail Cantech in February 2016.
+In Canada, Eurovia is one of the major players in road infrastructure works in Quebec, Alberta and British Columbia through subsidiaries Eurovia Québec Construction, Carmacks and BA Blacktop.
 Its main competitors are subsidiaries of Colas and LafargeHolcim, as well as local companies.

 In the United States, through subsidiaries Hubbard Construction and Blythe Construction, Eurovia is a market leader in the south-east alongside Archer Western Contractors (a Walsh Group subsidiary) and Lane Construction (Salini Impregilo Group) for construction works and Preferred Materials (CRH Group) for the manufacture and application of asphalt concrete.